Bronze Age Mines in England

 For more than 20 years members of the group have carried out surveys and archaeological

-excavations which have resulted in the discovery of seven Early Bronze Age copper
+excavations which have resulted in the discovery of twelve Early Bronze Age copper

-mines, six of which are to be found within the Cambrian Mountains of mid-
+mines, nine of which are to be found within the Cambrian Mountains of mid-

 The group has also carried out work on Roman and Medieval mines and lead smelting sites in addition to undertaking a programme of experimental archaeology designed to investigate the techniques of prehistoric mining and smelting.